anzeyimana/DeepKIN/README.md

 **Apex installation** might take more than 10 minutes.
 The goal of installing the specified cuda-toolkit and pytorch is to have the same nvcc version used for compiling pytorch binaries and apex package to be compiled.
 So, having a different cuda-toolkit version is OK as long as the nvcc version is the same as the one used to compile pytorch.

-You may need to provide link a forward-compatible C++ standard library; e.g:
+Depending on your OS installation, sometimes, though rarely, you may need to link a forward-compatible C++ standard library; e.g:
 ```shell
 unlink </path/to/anaconda>/envs/deepkin/lib/libstdc++.so.6
 ln -s /usr/lib/x86_64-linux-gnu/libstdc++.so.6 </path/to/anaconda>/envs/deepkin/lib/libstdc++.so.6